Moving to Australia from New Zealand?

 If you’re moving to Australia, unfortunately, you are unable to request an early withdrawal of your KiwiSaver savings.
 You can transfer your KiwiSaver savings to an Australian-complying superannuation scheme that is willing to accept the transfer and is regulated by the Australian Prudential Regulation Authority (APRA).
 Or you can leave your KiwiSaver savings invested in your KiwiSaver Scheme account.

-Read my Buying a house in Australia post and find out everything you need to know about buying your new home in Australia and some smart tips to avoid paying more than you need to in fees and charges.
+Read my Buying a house in Australia post to learn everything you need to know about buying your new home in Australia and some smart tips to avoid paying more than you need to in fees and charges.

 In this post you will find information on: